Building The New City: St. Basil’s Social Vision

 There are some very serious disconnects between the Church and the culture in our modern times.
 In fact, there seems to be mass confusion just as to what the Gospel does to us as ‘mere mortals’ and how these mortal bodies become victorious bodies while on earth.
 How do we know that we are living out a life of worship, that our ceremony is affecting our lives and that our lives are affecting others to further the Kingdom?
 What does this look like when it begins to happen?

-From the early Church’s conviction of sharing their property and “having all things in common,” as we see in Acts Chapter Two, to our modern struggles of regaining this sense of unity in a very confused society and schismatic Church, the goal of this article will be to attempt to sort out the rubble and bring light to this subject of Christian purpose.
+From the early Church’s conviction of sharing their property and “having all things in common,” as we see in Acts Chapter Two, to our modern struggles of regaining this sense of unity in a very confused society, the goal of this article will be to attempt to sort out the rubble and bring light to this subject of Christian purpose.

 [Read more...]